erykszczesniak/GitHub-API-Consumer/README.md

 ./mvnw spring-boot:run
 ```

-The application will start on [http://localhost:8081](http://localhost:8081).
+The application will start on port 8081

 ## API Endpoints